pyllyukko/harden.yml/README.md

     * `pam_keyinit`
 * Add `pam_namespace` to `/etc/pam.d/{login,sddm,sshd,xdm}`
 * Removes `auth include postlogin` from several files, as `postlogin` should (and has) only `session` module types
-* Creates `/etc/pam.d/sudo`, as that seemed to be missing
+* :sandwich: Creates `/etc/pam.d/sudo`, as that seemed to be missing
 * Disallows the use of `su` (see [su.new](newconfs/pam.d/su.new))
 * [Block](newconfs/pam.d/other.new) `/etc/pam.d/remote` (see [/etc/pam.d/remote](https://github.com/pyllyukko/harden.yml/wiki/PAM#etcpamdremote))